bclemenzi/secure-spring-boot/README.md

 Application Flow
 ------------------------------
- * End user executes a POST transaction against http://localhost:8080/login with the following JSON string in the request body:
+ * End user executes a POST transaction against http://localhost:8080/login with the following JSON string in the request body: {"username":"kimk","password":"pass4kim"}  The response from the /login endpoint will be blank; however, if the authentication is successful, the response header will include an "Authorization" key.
+This key will be used to access our secured RESTful endpoints going forward.
-  * {"username":"kimk","password":"pass4kim"}